33-Year-Old Pitcher – Chicago Cubs

 The Orioles gave Wada a two-year deal prior to 2012, but he had Tommy John surgery early in the season and he could not work his way back in 2013.
 Wada made 19 Triple-A starts during a lengthy rehab p...

 Signed a minor league contract with the Cubs in December of 2013 that includes an invite to spring training.

-Wada has signed a minor league contract with the Cubs that includes an invite to spring training, Paul Sullivan of the Chicago Tribune reports.
+Wada signed a minor league deal with the Cubs on Monday, Carrie Muskat of MLB.com reports.

 To instantly reveal our fantasy analysis of every player – including Tsuyoshi Wada – simply subscribe now.

 Age is determined on July 1st of each season.
 Jump To: ▼ Advanced StatsYes No No

 MajorsArrieta, Jake (P)

 Tsuyoshi Wada: Past News Updates ( ▲ View most recent update )

 Wada missed the entire season after undergoing Tommy John surgery in April.
 Wada was never a hard thrower in Japan, barely reaching the upper-80s with his fastball.
 He was hot off a career season prior to his elbow setback in spring training.
 Wada's timetable may not permit him to be ready right away, which should leave others in the organization with first crack at rotation spots this spring.
 The Orioles are likely to season him with several months in the minors before considering a promotion.